RobMeades/FerretCam/README.md

 ...with `LINUX_MACHINE_IP_ADDRESS`/`LINUX_MACHINE_PORT` replaced as appropriate.
 The video should come streaming through.
 When it didn't, I checked that the chosen port was open by running `netcat -v -l LINUX_MACHINE_PORT` on the Linux server and then `netcat -v LINUX_MACHINE_IP_ADDRESS LINUX_MACHINE_PORT` on my local machine (there are Windows versions of `netcat` out there); if the port is really open both ends will say so.
 Anyway, after a few stumbles with my firewall setup it was all working.

 Now, the streaming URL above works in Chrome but with a very long start-up delay and doesn't work at all in Microsoft Edge.
 A much more portable solution is HTTP Live Streaming, for which a [Javascript client](https://github.com/video-dev/hls.js) is available that works in any browser.
-VLC has a plug-in for HTTP Live Streaming but it can't will not use the HTTP server that is built into VLC, so next I needed to install Apache on the Linux machine with:
+VLC has an [access module](https://wiki.videolan.org/Documentation:Streaming_HowTo/Streaming_for_the_iPhone/) for HTTP Live Streaming but it will not use the HTTP server that is built into VLC, so next I needed to install Apache on the Linux machine with:

 `sudo apt-get install apache2`

-The `LINUX_MACHINE_PORT` I had opened above was not `80`, so I edited `ports.conf` with `sudo nano /etc/apache2/ports.conf` and changed the value of `80` to whatever `LINUX_MACHINE_PORT` was.
+The `LINUX_MACHINE_PORT` I had opened above was not `80`, so I edited `ports.conf` with `sudo nano /etc/apache2/ports.conf` and changed the value of `80` to what `LINUX_MACHINE_PORT` was.
 I restarted Apache with `sudo systemctl restart apache2` for this change to take effect and browsed to `http://LINUX_MACHINE_IP_ADDRESS:LINUX_MACHINE_PORT` to see the default Apache start-up page.

-I then created directories with appropriate ownership and users as follows:
+I then created content directories with appropriate ownership and users as follows:

 ```
 sudo mkdir /var/www/ferretcam